San Lorenzo de Almagro: Origins of the club

 The roots of the institution are a team formed by a group of children that played football in the corner of México and Treinta y Tres Orientales streets of Buenos Aires.
 Due to increasing traffic in the city, playing football in the streets became a risky activity for the boys.
 Lorenzo Massa, the Catholic priest of the neighbourhood's church, saw how a tram almost knocked down one of the boys while they were playing in the streets.
 As a way to prevent more accidents, he offered the boys to play in the church's backyard, under the condition they go to mass on Sundays.

 On 1 April 1908, an assembly was held in the Almagro district of Buenos Aires with the purpose of establishing a club.
 During the meeting, several names were proposed.
 The first option was "Los Forzosos de Almagro" ("The Strongmen of Almagro", the name used by the boys for their street football squad), which did not sound good to Father Massa (who was present).
 The other proposal was to name the club "San Lorenzo" as an homage to Massa, but he declined to be so honoured.

-Nevertheless, the name was finally accepted by the priest, explaining that the name would not honour himself but both Lawrence of Rome ("San Lorenzo" in Spanish) and the Battle of San Lorenzo, one of the most significative combats for the Independence of Argentina.
+Nevertheless, the name was finally accepted by the priest, explaining that the name would not honour himself but both Lawrence of Rome ("San Lorenzo" in Spanish) and the Battle of San Lorenzo, one of the most significant combats for the Independence of Argentina.
 Another founding member, Federico Monti, suggested to add the name of the neighbourhood, Almagro where most of the members lived, which was accepted by the assembly.

 Due to the team not having its own a stadium, San Lorenzo began to play its home games in a field of the Club Martínez, placed in the nearby town of the same name.
 The squad played its first match on 26 April 1914.
 At the end of the season, San Lorenzo had to play a final match against Excursionistas to declare a champion.
 San Lorenzo won the series (the results were 0–0 and 5–0).
 This title allowed San Lorenzo to enter the playoffs in for promotion to the Argentine Primera División, which was finally obtained after beating Club Honor y Patria by 3–0.